BoschSamuel/Inverse-Statistical-Methods/README.md

 	[4] De Juan, David, Florencio Pazos, and Alfonso Valencia.
 "Emerging methods in protein co-evolution."
 Nature Reviews Genetics 14.4 (2013): nrg3414.

-Here are the codes used in my project.
+# Running the code
-The main simulation is "main_simulation.cpp".
+The main simulation is "main_simulation.cpp"
-You can compile it with "g++ -std=c++11 main_simulation.cpp" and run it with "./a.out" It creates several output files, which can later be used for analysis.
+You can compile it with "g++ -std=c++11 main_simulation.cpp" and run it with "./a.out"

+It creates several output files (C.txt, Autocorrelation.txt and Energy_vs_time.txt), which can later be used for analysis.

 For checking the accuracy of the main simulation, you can run "Analysis.ipynb" and get the correlation coefficient.

-# Inverse-Statistical-Methods
+For making initial plots of a simulations, just run "Results.ipynb"